Lagos Business School: Affiliations

-LBS is in relationship with top business enterprises in Nigeria and top multinationals in Africa.
+LBS has relationships with top business enterprises in Nigeria and top multinationals in Africa.

 In January 2017, LBS joined 220 other leading business schools across the globe to become an affiliate of the Graduate Management Admission Council (GMAC), a non-profit organisation of leading graduate business schools in the world, and owner and administrator of the GMAT exam.

 By virtue of its AACSB accreditation, LBS became a member of the MBA Career Services & Employer Alliance in September 2017.

 Business school partners

-LBS is in partnership with international business schools, with which it carries out periodic exchange programmes.
+LBS is in partnership with international business schools, with whom it carries out periodic exchange programmes.
 They include: